SEN Information Report for Grindleford Primary School – in accordance with section 65(3) of the Children and Families Act 2014

 4. Who can I contact about Special Educational Needs at Grindleford Primary School?

-The Special Needs Co-ordinator is Mrs Hill (the Head teacher), but you can also talk to any member of staff or one of the Learning Support Assistants who will try to help and point you in the right direction.
+The Special Needs Co-ordinator is Mrs Boulton (the Head teacher), but you can also talk to any member of staff or one of the Learning Support Assistants who will try to help and point you in the right direction.

 5. What specialist services and expertise are available at or accessed by the school?